ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Marshall County Republican._](https://chroniclingamerica.loc.gov/lccn/sn84038034/1873-01-02/ed-1/seq-3)

 #### 1873-01-02 &middot; Plymouth, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

+of his cattle, it is his own

+fault.
+But if good returns, and gener

+ally satisfactory results, are his lot, it is

+because he used proper and judicious

+management in the wintering of his

+cattle.
+W.
 What to Do in Case of Accident.

 Prof. Wilder, of Cornell University,